trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   proxy_cache_bypass  $http_upgrade;
   ```

-- `proxy_intercept_errors` - means that any response with HTTP code 300 or greater is handled by the `error_page` directive and ensures that if the proxied backend returns an error status, NGINX will be the one showing the error page (overrides the error page on the backend side):
+- `proxy_intercept_errors` - means that any response with HTTP code 300 or greater is handled by the `error_page` directive and ensures that if the proxied backend returns an error status, NGINX will be the one showing the error page (as opposed to the error page on the backend side):

   ```nginx
   proxy_intercept_errors on;